 As this subspecies is not uncommon in Kent, it was originally intended that the distributional data maintained in this register would be at 1km square level, a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
 However, initial recording from 2010 onwards has not produced as many records as might be expected, and so information is currently being provided for the register in both map and tabular form, so as to encourage further recording.
-The areas where records in Philp (2010) have not been re-found are otherwise mostly well-recorded and do appear to have suffered any particular vicissitudes, so the grass is presumably being overlooked.
+The areas where records in Philp (2010) have not been re-found (e.g. Littlestone / Greatstone / Dymchurch / Hythe) are otherwise mostly well-recorded and do appear to have suffered any particular vicissitudes, so the grass is presumably being overlooked.
+A little more puzzling is a series of records in Philp (1982) from inland Romney Marsh (e.g. TR03A, TR03Q, TQ92N, TQ82Z, TQ82D) where it is not immediately apparent that suitable habitat exists.